babchukbohdan/softtaxi/README.md

 $ npm run start
 ```

-If everything goes good you can see app in [http://localhost:4200](http://localhost:4200)
+If everything goes good you can see app on [http://localhost:4200](http://localhost:4200)